R4bbitt/Linux-System-Hardening/README.md

 # Create and Schedule Hardening Scripts

 In this step, I'll create two scripts that can automate the entire process above, creating a file with documenting the processes that took place.
-The first one will edit users and groups and their file privieleges.
+The first one will create a backup, edit users and groups and their file privieleges.
 I'll start by creating two empty script files.

 - Touch hardening_script1.sh
 - Nano hardening_script1.sh